 Test protocol aspects to be included and reported:

-- bather load for the one-hour period prior to sampling (note that at least 50 per cent of the total number of samples taken will need to be associated with operational bather loads).
-An operational bather load for this purpose is the number of bathers that would constitute 25–30 per cent of the instantaneous maximum bathing load, multiplied by 12 (as per the United Kingdom Pool Water Treatment Advisory Group).
+- Bather load for the one-hour period prior to sampling (note that at least 50% of the total number of samples taken will need to be associated with operational bather loads).
+An operational bather load for this purpose is the number of bathers that would constitute 25 to 30% of the instantaneous maximum bathing load, multiplied by 12 (as per the United Kingdom Pool Water Treatment Advisory Group).
 A guideline for determining maximum bather load is shown in Table 4.

 |Pool depth||Surface water area per person (m2)|

 Standards Australia 2007, Water microbiology—Heterotrophic colony count methods—Pour plate method using yeast extract agar (AS/NZS 4276.3.1:2007).

 Standards Australia 2007, Water microbiology—Coliforms, Escherichia coli and thermotolerant coliforms—Determination of most probable number (MPN) (AS/NZS 4276.6:2007).